-Those participating in our photo tours are expected to conform to these rules of photographer conduct.
+All photographers participating in my photo tours are expected to conform to these ethical rules.

-All images in this brochure and the Natural Art Images website (www. naturalart.ca) were captured following these Wildlife FIRST rules of photographer conduct.
+All images in this brochure and the Natural Art Images website were captured following these Wildlife FIRST rules of photographer conduct.

 For more information about this amazing trip contact Brad Hill at: